No, you should not take the update.

 If you think you need Flash

 That being said, there are older websites that have failed to move beyond Flash.
-They will, by and large, stop working once Flash is well and truly gone.
-But some persist in requiring Flash — mostly online games.
+Now that Flash is gone, they won’t work.

-My advice is to find a different website that solves your problem or allows you to play your game, and doesn’t require Flash.
-It’s still best avoided.
+My advice is to find a different website that solves your problem or allows you to play your game that doesn’t require Flash.

-You probably don’t need Flash, but if you do, you almost certainly don’t need any of these optional offers.
+You probably don’t need Flash, but if you think you do, any of the workarounds you might consider could put you at even greater risk.

 To remove Flash, go to Apps and Programs in Settings and uninstall it.